BrightkyEfoo/create-node-server-ts/Readme.md

 Open a terminal, then install the package globally using this command : `npm i -g create-node-express-ts` Then navigate to the parent folder of the folder you want populate.
+Then run the command `create-node-server-ts [projectFolder]` if You want use js anyway for your server code, then you can add the flag `--template=js` after the previous command and run it.
+The project will be initialized without TypeScript but rather with JavaScript.
+And the validation library will be Joi instead of Zod
-Then run the command `create-node-server-ts [projectFolder]` It will take a couple of minutes it depend on your network speed, but be patient. after that you have to navigate to the project folder and just run `npm run dev` then open your favorite browser and navigate to http://localhost:9000
+It will take a couple of minutes it depend on your network speed, but be patient. after that you have to navigate to the project folder and just run `npm run dev` then open your favorite browser and navigate to http://localhost:9000